ralscha/sse-eventbus/README.md

 ## Browser Support
 SSE is supported in most browsers.
-The notable exceptions are the browsers from Microsoft IE and Edge.
+The notable exceptions are the browsers from Microsoft IE and Edge. http://caniuse.com/#feat=eventsource

-Current state of SSE support
-http://caniuse.com/#feat=eventsource

 Fortunately it is possible to polyfill the SSE support where it's missing.
-Here a list of EventSource polyfills:

 * **[EventSource](https://github.com/remy/polyfills/blob/master/EventSource.js)** by Remy Sharp
 * **[jQuery.EventSource](http://github.com/rwldrn/jquery.eventsource)** by Rick Waldron